 3. Get on social media

 Create accounts on Facebook, Instagram, Twitter or YouTube.
 It might seem like a lot to manage, but you can repurpose and post the same content across multiple platforms by using scheduling tools like Coshedule or Hootsuite.
 You might create a music video for YouTube, then cut it down and post a teaser 5-10 second clip on Instagram and Facebook, and then Tweet about your new release on Twitter with the link.
+Email marketing software can be helpful in this part of the process as well.

 Build a fan base